manalelidrissi/Sentiment-Analysis-on-Twitter-Data/README.md

 The repository contains many a "main" folder where we developed a few jupter notebooks in order to assure data collection and data preprocessing.
 We performed the sentiment analysis model on some cleaned tweets by getting scores and some properties (neg, neu, pos, comp) that were helpful for the analysis.

+If you wish to work on a new environment, you can execute the following on your terminal:

+* Install virtualenv

+        pip install virtualenv

+* Create virtualenv (f.e in root project directory)

+        virtualenv -p python3 venv

+* Activate env (you need to this every time before starting up a notebook or running python scripts)

+        source venv/bin/activate